 We also have the discretion to offer up to 100% relief on any non-domestic property in a rural settlement with a rateable value of less than £16,500 (including the extra 50% for those that fall into the above category).
 We can only use our discretion to offer this relief if we are satisfied that the property is used for a purpose that benefits the local community.

-The Government announced in the Autumn statement on 5 December 2013 that it will provide a rate relief of up to £1,000 to all occupied retail properties with a rateable value of £50,000 or less in each of the financial years 2014-15 and 2015-16.
+The Government announced in the Autumn statement on 4 December 2014 that it would increase the temporary rate relief of up to £1,000 to all occupied retail properties with a rateable value of £50,000 or less for 2014-15 and increase to up to £1,500 for 2015-16.

 The total amount of government funded relief available for each property for each of the years under the scheme is £1,000.
 The amount does not vary with the rateable value and there is no taper.
 There is no relief available under this scheme for properties with a rateable value of more than £50,000.

 To qualify for the relief the occupied hereditament with a rateable value of £50,000 or less should be wholly or mainly being used as a shop, restaurant, cafe or drinking establishment.
 In a similar way to other reliefs (such as charity relief) this is a test on use rather than occupation.
 Therefore hereditaments that are occupied but not wholly or mainly used for the qualifying purpose will not qualify for the relief.

 The relief is discretionary and the council may choose not to grant the relief if it considers that granting the relief will go against the council's wider objectives.